Sauk City, Wisconsin: Buildings and structures

+Government

 Sauk City is adjacent to Prairie du Sac, located directly to the north.
 Both communities are located on the west bank of the Wisconsin River.
 They share a municipal boundary, as well as a school system, police department, and hospital, but have separate fire departments and libraries.
+The Sauk City Fire Department is the oldest organized volunteer department in the state of Wisconsin, having been founded in 1854.
 Efforts have been made to join the two villages into a single entity, Sauk Prairie, but these have failed because of tax differences between the communities.

+Education

 Sauk Prairie High School, located in Prairie du Sac, serves the villages of Sauk City and Prairie du Sac.
 The school's mascot is the eagle, so named because of the population of eagles found on the Wisconsin River adjacent to Sauk Prairie.